remarcmij/usingapis-qanda/week2/github-app/README.md

 | [`src/pages/reposPage.js`](./src/pages/reposPage.js) | `createReposPage()` |
 | [`src/pages/errorPage.js`](./src/pages/errorPage.js) | `createErrorPage()` |

-A `page` object returned by a Page factory function should include a `root` property that holds root element of an HTML subtree that constitutes the HTML structure for the page.
+A `page` object returned by a Page factory function should include a `root` property that holds root element of its `view` object.
 When the page is loaded this root element is appended to the `<div>` element with `id="page-root"` in the `index.html` file.

 The general structure of a Page factory function as used in this repository is as follows: